Djokovic one of tougher tasks in tennis - Norrie

 "Obviously, grass is his favourite surface.
 I would say [it's] one of the tougher tasks in tennis."

-Top seed Djokovic and ninth seed Norrie are due on Centre Court at 13:30 BST, with the winner facing Nick Kyrgios on Sunday after Rafael Nadal withdrew injured from the other semi-final.
+Top seed Djokovic and ninth seed Norrie are due on Centre Court not before 14:30 BST, with the winner facing Nick Kyrgios on Sunday after Rafael Nadal withdrew injured from the other semi-final.

 - History makers Jabeur and Rybakina reach final